emc-mongoose/mongoose/doc/output/metrics.md

 Field Name      | Description
 ----------------|------------
-DateTimeISO8601 | Timestamp in the ISO8601 format
+DateTimeISO8601 | Start timestamp in the ISO8601 format
 OpType          | Load operation type (CREATE/READ/...)
 Concurrency     | The configured concurrency limit per storage driver NodeCount       | Count of the mongoose nodes used for the load (1 in case of the standalone mode, >1 in case of the distributed mode)